 Articles should be written in English, in a clear, succinct and accessible manner.
 Authors must sign upon submission for review a statement indicating that the submitted work is their original work, complies with the ethical guidelines for research in the area of study, and is not under publication consideration elsewhere.
-Breaches of ethical standards will result in immediate withdrawal of the manuscript from review, notification of the breach to journal readers and other affected parties (e.g., other journal where work published or under review; original author of work).
+Breaches of ethical standards will result in immediate withdrawal of the manuscript from review and notification of the breach to journal readers and other affected parties (e.g. other journal where work published or under review; original author of work).

 Submissions are invited from any of the disciplines used in

 developing understanding and providing explanations to the field of cultural management.